 Children aside, most people don’t have the most luck sleeping in a car.
 But on long road trips, sometimes the best thing you can do is pull over for some shut-eye or learn how to rest comfortably if you’re riding shotgun.
-Drivers in particular need to recognize when they’re just too tired to keep going to avoid the very real dangers of drowsy driving, which is more common than you may realize.
-According to the Centers for Disease Control and Prevention, an estimated 1 in 25 adult drivers has reported falling asleep while driving in the previous 30 days.

-Tips for sleeping in a car during a road trip
+Tips for Sleeping in a Car During a Road Trip

 Sleeping can be a great way to pass the hours on a long road trip, and for passengers, it often comes down to managing comfort, light, temperature, and noise.
 That may be easier said than done, but it’s not impossible.
 Here’s what to keep in mind.

-Safety first
+Safety First

 It may be more comfortable to recline your seat, but don’t do it.
 Research shows that fully-reclined seats have the highest mortality risk.
 Sitting in a reclined seat is also associated with severe injuries to the lumbar spine and internal organs in the event of an accident.